 If the answer to all of these is “yes” then keep it up.
 If it’s “no” then take a step back and consider making some changes.
 It’s worth the effort.
 In the long run, getting your conditioning program right is about more than winning and losing.
 It’s about staying alive.

 If you’re a coach or trainer and want to dive deep into conditioning and learn how to create not just game-changing, but life-changing, conditioning programs, make sure to get on the Insider’s List for my BioForce Conditioning Certification below.
-You’ll save $200 off the registration price when the cert opens next on May 28th.
+You’ll save $200 off the registration price when the cert opens next in November.